 There is a long silence.
 Lindy doesn't know where to begin.

 "It's Ben," she finally says.
-"I just found out that he…he…" but she can't finish the sentence.
+"I just found out that he… " but she can't finish the sentence.
 She can't say it out loud.
 She buries her face in her hands and begins to sob.
 When she looks up, Becky is sitting on the end of the bed, just a few feet from her.
-She is wearing a Grateful Dead t-shirt four sizes too big and holding a box of tissues.
+She is wearing a Grateful Dead t-shirt three sizes too big and holding a box of tissues.

 Lindy takes a tissue and blows her nose and this is when she notices the book on Becky's nightstand.